macr-0/GUI-based-calculator-/README.md

-# Simple Calculator Using Tkinter
+# GUI Based Calculator v1.0.1

 This is a simple calculator application built using Python's Tkinter library.
 It performs basic arithmetic operations such as addition, subtraction, multiplication, division, and also supports decimal points.